h1data/M4L-MIDI-tool-examples/retrigger-transform/README.md

 Built-in `Arpeggiate` Transformer can perform as same as this device by setting `Distance` to 0sd.

 ## Dependency Environments
-Ableton Live 12 / Max 8.6 or later
+Ableton Live 12 Suite / Max 8.6 or later

 ## Usage